Loughrigg Fell and Grasmere | Lake District

 Autumn leaves on the ground

-I managed to sneak in another trip away before the second lockdown arrived.
-We headed to the Lake District, which I’d only ever visited in summer before, and everywhere was beautiful.
-I found a walk online to Loughrigg Fell that was described as 'one of the best autumn walks in the Lake District', and it didn’t disappoint; Loughrigg Fell is one of many hills in the Lake District and has an elevation of 335 meters.
+We headed to the Lake District, which I’d only really visited in summer before, and everywhere was beautiful with autumn colours.
+I found a walk to Loughrigg Fell that was described as 'one of the best autumn walks in the Lake District', and it didn’t disappoint.
+Loughrigg Fell is one of many hills in the Lake District and has an elevation of 335 metres.

-We started the walk in Ambleside, and after a few minutes navigating our way through the town, we were soon up in the fells and able to keep our distance from people.
+We started the walk in Ambleside, and after a few minutes navigating our way through the town, we were soon up in the fells.
 The walk, which is just over six miles in total, took us off the main track towards Loughrigg Fell, and after a steep ascent, we reached the top.
 There are several different routes to the top of the fell, so you shouldn’t be able to go wrong.

 View towards Loughrigg Tarn